ibm-functions/shell-environment-plugin/README.md

-This plugin helps you manage multiple deployment environments.
+This plugin helps you manage multiple environments for deploying cloud assets such as cloud functions.

 ## ⚙ Getting started